marhu98/Manifolds/README.md

 ddx2 - 2.0*dx1*dx2*tan(x1)
 ```

-## Latex

-It is also possible to get your result in latex, however
-to avoid messy logic with "\\" in python,
-those have being replaced by "~Ñ".

-You will have to replace them afterwards in your tex document.

 ## TO-DO
--Add examples
+- Add examples
--Add parallel equations solver (I actually have this somewhere)
+- Add parallel equations solver (I actually have this somewhere)
+- Make it more modular: Separate classes into their own files